prettygoodapps/GPTX/gptx-info-site/README.md

 ## 🏗️ Architecture

-This project follows Kilo Code compliance standards with:
+This project adheres to high-quality code standards with:

 - **Python 3.9+** with modern async/await patterns
 - **FastAPI** framework for high-performance APIs